I'm In Love with Someone Who Isn't My Spouse. What Do I Do?

 Increase thoughtful communication

 Good communication is essential for a healthy marriage.
-If you feel that you and your spouse already have excellent communication skills, try to increase the frequency of communication.
+If you believe that you and your spouse already have excellent communication skills, try to increase the frequency of communication.
 Make sure you sit down and have warm, empathetic conversations regularly.
-If you feel like your thoughtful communication can be improved, try this:
+If you suspect that your thoughtful communication can be improved, try this:

 • Make sure to address small issues.
 Minor misunderstandings or unintentional slights can build up over time.
 If your partner is doing things that lead to resentment, bring it up to them calmly and constructively.
 It can be tempting to avoid conflict by dismissing small annoyances, but they still build up over time.